 - Discover how one artist went from pencil sketch to finished painting with Fresco.

-- Take an illustrated approach to sunflowers like this artist, and capture unique texture and color in a new way.
+- Take an illustrated approach to sunflowers like this artist and capture unique texture and colour in a new way.

-- Consider more traditional mediums, like paint on paper, to achieve a detailed naturalist drawing or a whimsical watercolor painting.
+- Consider more traditional mediums, like paint on paper, to achieve a detailed naturalist drawing or a whimsical watercolour painting.